 Legendary basketball coach John Wooden provided one of the best definitions of professional success when he said, “Success is peace of mind, which is a direct result of self-satisfaction in knowing you made the effort to become the best that you are capable of becoming.”
 Career success is not always about beating the competition in the race to the top.
 True success is about finding peace of mind and inner calm by giving your best effort.
 The white panel in the flag is a reminder to go beyond superfluous definitions of success and strive towards reaching the one true goal of finding inner peace.

-The pursuit of truth can assume many forms, from practising simple truth-telling at the workplace, to having the courage to be pragmatic when confronted with difficult choices.
-For example, changing career track when you realize something isn’t working comes from an ability to perceive the truth and act accordingly.
+The pursuit of truth can assume many forms, from practising simple truth-telling at the workplace to having the courage to be pragmatic when confronted with difficult choices.
+For example, changing career tracks when you realise something isn’t working comes from an ability to perceive the truth and act accordingly.
 Sometimes, the truth hurts, but allowing yourself to be guided by it will always leave you at a better place than you were before.

 Ashoka Chakra: Need for movement and progress

 The Dharma Chakra, adapted from the Ashoka Pillar at Sarnath, comprises 24 separate spokes connecting to a single wheel.
-Each spoke represents a unique virtue such as love, patience, mercy, gracefulness, gentleness, selflessness, self-control, humility etc. that are also important work manifestos.
+Each spoke represents a unique virtue, which are also important work manifestos.
 For example, #LoveWhatYouDo is the first step towards excelling in your career.
 Humility and gracefulness are also important qualities to possess at the workplace, as are patience and self-control.

-As we celebrate Independence Day this year, let’s keep in mind the timeless wisdom symbolized by our beloved tri-colour and adopt them to take our career and nation forward.
+As we celebrate Independence Day this year, let’s keep in mind the timeless wisdom symbolised by our beloved tri-colour and adopt them to take our career and nation forward.